The Nils: Early days

 The Nils were formed in 1978 by Alex Soria, only 12 years old at the time, and his older brother Carlos Soria.
 Carlos had become curious about the Montreal punk rock scene, and after bringing home albums by the Sex Pistols, The Clash, and The Damned, the brothers decided to form their own punk band.

 The Nils' first release was a five-song demo cassette in 1982, entitled Now.
 In 1983, The Nils opened for both the Ramones and X for their Montreal dates at the Spectrum.
 Later that year, word about the Nils had spread to Los Angeles, and BYO Records invited the group to contribute the track "Scratches and Needles" to the compilation album Something to Believe In.
-In 1984, The Nils contributed "Call of the Wild" to Primitive Air Raid, a compilation album of the early-80s Montreal punk scene.
+In 1984, The Nils contributed "Call of the Wild" to Primitive Air Raid, a compilation album of the early-1980s Montreal punk scene.
 Psyche Industry Records, the independent label that released Primitive Air Raid, released The Nils' EP Sell Out Young! in 1985, and a second EP, Paisley, was issued by Siegfried Records in 1986.
 The critical praise for the two EPs caught the attention of the hip-hop label Profile Records, who approached the band to sign with their subsidiary, Rock Hotel Records.

 Success

 In 1987, the Nils signed a lengthy record deal with Rock Hotel Records, who had recently signed other punk acts like D.O.A. and Cro-Mags.
 "In the contract with Rock Hotel, we were signed for seven albums and two options," said Carlos Soria.
 "At the time it sounded like a great deal.
 It was almost a major, which a lot of bands were starting to sign with."
 The Nils, the group's first full-length album, was recorded at Chung King Studios in Manhattan, and was produced by Chris Spedding, who had previously recorded the Sex Pistols.

 The Nils was distributed in the United States by Profile Records, one of the leading hip-hop labels of the day.
-The album was acclaimed by critics, and rose to number eight on Rolling Stone's College Music chart, while artists such as Bob Mould, the Meat Puppets, and Superchunk were singing The Nils’ praises.
+The album was acclaimed by critics, and rose to number eight on Rolling Stones College Music chart, while artists such as Bob Mould, the Meat Puppets, and Superchunk were singing The Nils' praises.

 Despite the positive reviews and chart success, Rock Hotel Records did not support the album release with a significant budget for music videos or touring.
 "Instead of helping us, everything was a problem: from getting support to tour to getting money for a video," said Carlos Soria.
 "And yet we were dominating the U.S. college charts and the reviews were amazing.
 But this record company ruined our career."
 John Kastner of the Doughboys and Asexuals has lamented that if the Nils had been from the United States, they "probably would have been as big and influential as The Replacements were."